maldil/software2.0-studytools/FPGrowth/README.md

-**INPUT** : You can use this script to generate associate rules for multiple ML libraries and cascading library updates.
+**INPUT** : You can use main_fp_growth.py to generate associate rules for multiple ML libraries and cascading library updates.

-        1. Use the output of [script](https://github.com/maldil/software2.0-studytools/blob/master/DetectingMLLibraries/main_library_detector.py) that contain all the ML libraries in each project.
+   Use the output of [script](https://github.com/maldil/software2.0-studytools/blob/master/DetectingMLLibraries/main_library_detector.py) that contain all the ML libraries in each project.

 **OUPUT** :